amsolenberg/SDEV_255_Final_Project_Team4/README.md

 # SDEV 255 Final Project: Online School Registration System

-This repository contains the source code for an **Online School Registration System**, developed as the final project for SDEV 255 by Team 4.
-The application supports course management, user authentication, and student enrollments.
+This repository contains the source code for an Online School Registration System, developed as the final project for SDEV 255 by Team 4.
+The application supports course management, user authentication, student enrollments, and a shopping cart feature for students.

 ## Table of Contents